tildeholmqvist/connected/README.md

 ### Color Scheme

-The colors used for Connected Website is mainly black, white and grey, to present a serious approach.
+The colors used for the Connected Website are mainly black, white, and grey, to present a serious approach.
-The different pop of colors that appear are mainly focused on the buttons and icons in the footer.
+The different pops of colors that appear are mainly focused on the buttons and icons in the footer.
-The colors or the button is matched and faded with different generic gradient palettes based of these:
+The colors or the button is matched and faded with different generic gradient palettes based on these:

 ![Color that the palettes are based of](/docs/readme_images/color-for-palettes.png)

 ### Images

-All images is uploaded in the adminpanel to the website with cloudinary.
+All images are uploaded in the admin panel to the website with Cloudinary.
 Every image is borrowed from:
 [Pexels](https://www.pexels.com/sv-se/).

 ### Fonts

-The Roboto font is used on the main content on the website, for example the "About us" page.
+The Roboto font is used on the main content of the website, for example, the "About us" page.
-On every heading the font Oswald is used, as well in the logo name in the header.
+The Oswald font is used on all headings, as well as the logo name in the header.

 All fonts are from [Google Fonts](https://fonts.google.com/).